Fire Safety in the Bedroom

 Jun 12, 2023 | Bedroom Environment

-While the vast majority of UK bed manufacturers produce safe, compliant and “as described” products, there are dodgy dealers who try to pass off inferior products as ‘luxury’ items, or worse – unsafe and unhygienic mattresses.
+While the vast majority of UK bed manufacturers produce safe, compliant and “as described” products, there are dodgy traders who try to pass off inferior products as ‘luxury’ items, or worse – unsafe and unhygienic mattresses.

 So, since you often can’t tell just by looking, how can you be sure you are going to buy a bed that is safe and meets all the flammability regulations?